-The first step is to schedule an appointment with us at Chicago ENT in Skokie, IL.
+The first step is to schedule an appointment with us at Chicago ENT.
 From there, we can determine if you need to have a sleep study and if you would benefit from sleep apnea treatment.

 Videos on snoring and sleep apnea

 - FOX Shrinking Tonsil Procedure

 - FOX New Pillar Implants Stop Snoring

 - WGN Nasal Valve Repair